Building For Long Term Profits

 Ceramic or porcelain tiles or similar materials can be installed directly on concrete, but they cannot be installed directly on a wood substrate.
-They must be installed on a cement board on top of the wood substrate or they will crack.
+They must be installed on a cementitious board on top of plywood on top of the wood structure or they will crack.

 Public hallways need to have good flooring materials, either commercial tile or granite.
 Again, they need to be slip-resistant.

 Paint is very important.
-I like flat paint for walls and enamel paint for all doors and frames that are not stained.
+I like flat paint for walls and enamel or semi-gloss latex paint for all doors and frames that are not stained.
 I personally have been very pleased with the results of Benjamin-Moore Paints.
 Sherwin-Williams is also a very good paint.
+And Consumer Reports says that Behr is a very good paint.

 Lighting is another important issue.
 The majority of lighting in a commercial building is either fluorescent or LED.
 There are even fluorescent lights now which a so white that they can be used in the female bathrooms.
 This is a critical issue.
 Women don’t like to put on make-up in green lighting which is the color of the most common fluorescent tubes.
 Extra care should be taken to provide a nice environment in the women’s bathrooms with the appropriate lighting.
 Women will feel good going in the bathrooms and not feel like the life has been sucked out of them when they look in the mirror.
 You want your female tenants to have a good experience when they go in the bathrooms.